Health Grants in Australia (All States) — 2026

 Partnership Projects PRC3

-This funding scheme provides funding and support to create new opportunities for researchers and policy makers to work together to define research questions, undertake research, interpret the findings and implement the findings into policy and practice.
-Partnership Projects answer a specific research question to influence health and well-being through changes in the delivery, organisation, funding and access to health services.
+This funding scheme supports collaborations between researchers and policy makers to define research questions, undertake research, interpret findings, and implement results into policy and practice.
+Partnership Projects address specific research questions to influence health and well-being through changes in the delivery, organisation, funding and access to health services.

 Open